 The computer science major offers the following paths of study:

 1. A Bachelor of Science degree for students interested in indepth study of computer issues.
-The Science Track is designed for students with a scientific interest and the interdisciplinary track is a greater emphasis on mathematics and either physics, biology or chemistry.
+The Science Track is designed for students with a scientific interest and the interdisciplinary track is designed for those interested in combining their studies with course work in another area.
+Students will follow just one of these two tracks.

 2. Two minors in computer science for those interested in programming or computers but do not want to major in it and are not going to seek full-time employment in the field.